oumarexhuman/eventapp/README.md

    Install Xampp server and import mysql database and create new user and password in phpmyadmin

 2. Event-Api
-   IN event-api folder find .env file and chnage mysql database credentials Open Terminal and locate project directory and run command "symfony server"
+   IN event-api folder find .env file and change mysql database credentials Open Terminal and locate project directory and run command "symfony serve"

 3. Event-Booking App (React)
    IN event-booking folder open terminal and run command "npm start"